Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: Keyword Extraction Based Conversation Analysis

 \subsection{Insights}

 Figure \ref{fig:Results_2} shows the longitudinal analysis of conversations, revealing shifts in conversational dynamics across the month-long period.
-Human agreement with AI increased from 23.0\% in Week 0 to 28.5\% in Week 4, while AI agreement with humans remained relatively stable (4.2\% to 6.4\%), suggesting growing human acceptance of AI perspectives.
+Human agreement with AI increased from 20.9\% in Week 0 to 28.5\% in Week 4 (Kruskal–Wallis $p < .001$; Week 0 vs.~Week 2 and Week 0 vs.~Week 4 both $p < .001$, Week 2 vs.~Week 4 $p = .168$), while AI agreement with humans increased modestly from 3.9\% to 6.6\% (Kruskal–Wallis $p < .001$; Week 0 vs.~Week 2 and Week 0 vs.~Week 4 both $p < .001$, Week 2 vs.~Week 4 $p = .944$), suggesting growing human acceptance of AI perspectives over time alongside a small but reliable increase in reciprocal alignment.

-Conversely, human independent thinking remained consistently low across all weeks (7.2\% to 7.6\%), while AI independent thinking increased from 19.8\% to 25.1\%, indicating that the AI maintained analytical autonomy while humans' independent thinking ability did not vary much.
-The probing behavior showed a decline in curiosity over time, with human questioning of AI increasing slightly (from 15.6\% to 19.9\%) and then declining to 17.6\% in Week 4, while AI probing of humans remained relatively stable (25.6\% to 24.6\%).
+Conversely, human independent thinking remained consistently low and statistically unchanged across all weeks (Week 0: $M = 6.28\%$, Week 2: $M = 7.35\%$, Week 4: $M = 7.23\%$; Kruskal–Wallis $p = .391$), while AI independent thinking increased from 16.9\% to 24.8\% (Week 0: $M = 16.90\%$, Week 2: $M = 22.55\%$, Week 4: $M = 24.82\%$; Kruskal–Wallis $p < .001$; Week 0 vs.~Week 2 and Week 0 vs.~Week 4 both $p < .001$, Week 2 vs.~Week 4 $p = .093$), indicating that the AI maintained and strengthened analytical autonomy while humans’ independent thinking did not measurably change.
+Probing behavior showed a more nuanced pattern over time: human questioning of AI increased from 12.8\% to 17.7\% and then declined slightly to 15.6\% in Week 4 (Kruskal–Wallis $p = .002$; only Week 0 vs.~Week 2 reached significance, $p = .001$), while AI probing of humans decreased from 36.0\% to around 25\% by Week 2 and then remained relatively stable (Week 0: $M = 35.96\%$, Week 2: $M = 24.71\%$, Week 4: $M = 25.68\%$; Kruskal–Wallis $p = .003$; Week 0 vs.~Week 2 $p = .002$, Week 0 vs.~Week 4 $p = .057$, Week 2 vs.~Week 4 $p = .250$).

-These conversational patterns align with our broader findings that AI assistance provided immediate performance benefits during AI-assisted sessions, but participants' independent reasoning abilities deteriorated over the month-long study period.
-Together, this suggests a potential overreliance on AI guidance at the expense of fake news discernment skills for misinformation detection.
+These conversational patterns align with our broader findings that AI assistance provided immediate performance benefits during AI-assisted sessions, but participants’ independent conversational reasoning, as captured by our independent-thinking and probing metrics, did not seem to improve over the month-long study period, even as agreement with the AI increased.
+Together with the performance results reported above, this pattern is consistent with a potential overreliance on AI guidance at the expense of developing robust fake news discernment skills for misinformation detection.